JuhinJim2/Databricks-Formula1-Project/README.md

-# Formula 1 Racing Data Pipeline: End-to-End Engineering with Azure Databricks & Data Factory
+# Formula 1 Racing Data Pipeline: End-to-End Data Engineering with Azure Databricks & Data Factory

 # Introduction

-An end-to-end data engineering project creates a fully monitored pipeline using Medallion Architecture to transform and store data in Azure Data Blobs, from raw to processed to presentation formats.
+An end-to-end data engineering project that creates a fully monitored pipeline using Medallion Architecture to transform and store data in Azure Data Blobs, from raw to processed to presentation formats.
 Built with Azure Databricks Notebooks for ingestion, processing, and transformation, and orchestrated by Azure Data Factory, the pipeline ensures data quality and compliance.

 Leveraging scalable cloud technologies, efficient formats like Parquet and Delta Lake, and robust tools for orchestration and visualization, it delivers a reliable and efficient pipeline to support operational and reporting needs.